synacktiv/octoscan/README.md

 The repo jacking vulnerability was [presented](https://media.defcon.org/DEF%20CON%2031/DEF%20CON%2031%20presentations/Asi%20Greenholts%20-%20The%20GitHub%20Actions%20Worm%20Compromising%20GitHub%20repositories%20through%20the%20Actions%20dependency%20tree.pdf) at DEFCON 31 by Asi Greenholts.
 This vulnerability occurs when a GitHub action is referencing an action on a non-existing GitHub organization or user.

 ![AcalaNetwork](img/AcalaNetwork.png)

+Note that this rule needs internet to check wether the attack is possible or not.
+All other checks are performed offline.

 #### examples